The Complete Guide to PMP® 35 Contact Hours of Project Management Education

 It is strongly recommended that you choose to attend training that is given by a Registered Education Provider (REPs).
 REPs are training providers who have been evaluated and reviewed by PMI.
 You can have confidence that the content is appropriate and relevant.
 You'll also know that the training has been officially approved by PMI.

-There are REPs all around the world and they offer courses both through face-to-face and distance/online modes, so whatever you want you can find your PMP 35 hours in a convenient and cost-effective way.
+There are REPs all around the world and they offer courses both through face-to-face and distance/online modes, so however you prefer to study, you can find your PMP 35 hours in a convenient and cost-effective way.

 How to get 35 contact hours for PMP free